Slender loris: Threats

 According to biologists, poaching activity has led to the steady decline of the species in Tamil Nadu.
 Native people have always believed that all parts of the slender loris have some medicinal or magical powers.
 This has contributed greatly to the decline of the slender loris.
 In addition, slender lorises are illegally smuggled to supply a growing exotic pet trade.
 Other threats include habitat loss, electrocution on live wires, and road accidents.
 Along the western region of Tamil Nadu, there is a vigorous clampdown on illegal poaching of slender lorises.
+Furthermore, development of major cities in the regions the slender lorises inhabit, including Colombo, Kandy, Jaffna, Trincomalee, Bengaluru, Thiruvananthapuram, Chennai, and Nellore, has led to destruction of its habitat; however, as shown in Bengaluru, urban populations of the gray slender loris can survive in urban areas provided there is enough tree and forest cover.

 Destruction of tropical rain forest habitat is also contributing to declines in population.

-IUCN has listed them as Endangered, whereas they are listed under the Schedule I of the Wildlife (Protection) Act of India, 1972, according them the highest level of legal protection.
-WWF-India is working to protect the habitats of the Slender Loris through its wider conservation work in the Western Ghats - Nilgiris Landscape.
+IUCN lists the red slender loris as near threatened and the gray slender loris as endangered, whereas they are listed under the Schedule I of the Wildlife (Protection) Act of India, 1972, according them the highest level of legal protection.
+WWF-India is working to protect the habitats of the slender lorises through its wider conservation work in the Western Ghats - Nilgiris Landscape.

 Kadavur Slender Loris Sanctuary

-Kadavur Slender Loris Sanctuary was declared as India's first Slender Loris Sanctuary.
+Kadavur Slender Loris Sanctuary was declared as India's first slender loris sanctuary.
 It is located in Karur and Dindigul districts of Tamilnadu.
 This wildlife sanctuary has an area of 11,806 ha.